MUJIB CALLS FOR STRIKE ON 27TH-PROTEST

 Sheikh Mujibur Rahman today gave a call for a general strike throughout " Bangla Desh " on March 27th as a mark of protest against " heavy firing upon the civilian population " in Saidpur, Rangpur and Joydevpur.

-In a statement, he declared that such " atrocities and killing of unarmed people would not go unchallenged".
+In a statement, he declared that such " atrocities and killing of unarmed people could not go unchallenged".

-He said all this had happened while the President is
+said all this had happened while the President is at

 It should be known that such atrocities and killing of unarmed people shall not go unchallenged.
 I am confident that the brave sons of " Bangla Desh " are ready to face all eventualities in order to attain their goal, that is, the emancipation of the people of the "Bangla Desh", he added.

 The following exemptions shall be allowed during the strike:

 Hospitals, ambulances, doctors' cars, medicine shops, press and press cars, water, gas and electric supply.